ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/cluster-transaction/atomic-guards.js.markdown

   key/value pairs
   [yourself](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation)
   where needed.
+  {WARNING: }
-  * **We strongly recommend not managing atomic guards manually** unless you _truly_ know what you're doing.
-    Doing so could cancel RavenDB's ACID transaction guarantees.
+  We strongly recommend **not to manage atomic guards manually** since doing so could cancel RavenDB's ACID transaction guarantees.
+Read more about this [here](../../../client-api/session/cluster-transaction/atomic-guards#disabling-atomic-guards).
+  {WARNING/}

 * In this page:
   * [How Atomic Guards Work](../../../client-api/session/cluster-transaction/atomic-guards#how-atomic-guards-work)